Exploring Prophetic Mysteries

 ...looking for the blessed hope and the appearing of the glory of our great God and Savior Jesus Christ.
 Titus 2:13

-In fact, the Scriptures actually warns Christians about being fooled by false rumors of a secret coming that is not visible to everyone.
+In fact, the Scriptures actually warn Christians about being fooled by false rumors of a secret coming that is not visible to everyone.

 “Behold I have told you in advance.
 So if they say to you, ‘Behold, He is in the wilderness,’ do not go out, or ‘Behold, He is in the inner rooms,’ do not believe them.
 For just as the lightning comes from the east and flashes even to the west, so will the coming of the Son of Man be.”
 Matthew 24:25-27